 How does Salmar's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2022, SalMar ASA reported total greenhouse gas emissions of approximately 1,202,357,000 kg CO2e globally, with specific emissions of about 27,123,000 kg CO2e from Scope 1, 3,503,000 kg CO2e from Scope 2, and approximately 1,173,180,000 kg CO2e from Scope 3.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 emissions by 42% by 2030 from a 2020 baseline.
-Additionally, SalMar is committed to a 42% reduction in absolute Scope 3 emissions, which encompass purchased goods and services, fuel and energy-related activities, upstream transportation and distribution, waste generated in operations, and business travel.
-SalMar's targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The company has not yet committed to a net-zero target but is actively working towards significant emissions reductions across its operations.
+As of 2022, SalMar ASA, headquartered in Norway, reported total greenhouse gas emissions of approximately 1,202,357,000 kg CO2e.
+This figure includes 27,123,000 kg CO2e from Scope 1 emissions, 3,500,000 kg CO2e from Scope 2 emissions (primarily from purchased electricity), and 1,173,180,000 kg CO2e from Scope 3 emissions, which encompass various categories such as purchased goods and services, waste generated in operations, and upstream transportation.
+SalMar has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 GHG emissions by 42% by 2030, using 2020 as the baseline year.
+This target also extends to Scope 3 emissions, which include significant sources such as fuel and energy-related activities and business travel.
+These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, SalMar's proactive approach to managing its carbon footprint reflects its dedication to sustainability within the food production sector, particularly in animal source food production.

 Access structured emissions data, company-specific emission factors, and source documents